Hybrid iLQR Model Predictive Control for Contact Implicit Stabilization on Legged Robots: Experiments for HiLQR MPC

-The robustness of HiLQR MPC is compared with Convex MPC and Instant QP for a walking trajectory at eight different perturbations in simulation as discussed in Sec.~\ref{sect:simulated}.
+The robustness of HiLQR MPC is compared with Convex MPC and Instant QP for a walking trajectory at eight different perturbations in simulation.
 The results are summarized in Table \ref{table::lateral_pert}, farthest perturbed position is visualized for each experiment in Figs. \ref{fig:medium_pert_comparison} and \ref{fig:large_pert_comparison}, change in contact sequence in Figs.~\ref{fig:hildebrand_nominal} and \ref{fig:hildebrand_ilqr}, and the resuling behavior shown in Fig~\ref{fig:combined_large_perturbation_first_step}.

 As expected, deviations from the smaller perturbation lead to similar results and high success for all controllers.
 This is most likely because the perturbations do not require the controller to heavily modify the trajectory while stabilizing less stable robot states, such as in the case of the larger perturbations.
 In the medium and large perturbation experiments, HiLQR MPC had a higher success rate of 100\% and 88\% compared to the centroidal methods -- Convex MPC 88\% and 50\% and Instant QP 50\% and 25\%.
 Failure for the controllers tended to occur when a right leg was in swing (both front right and back).
 This failure mode is most likely due to the lateral perturbation being applied in the left direction causing the stabilizing maneuvers to be more complicated and less stable.
 Because HiLQR MPC is able to plan the body and swing legs more cohesively, it can handle these complex maneuvers better than the centroidal methods, where the stance and swing legs are planned separately.
 This difference is mostly highlighted when the perturbations are larger.
 Since Instant QP performed worse than Convex MPC, further comparisons are made only between HiLQR MPC and Convex MPC.